President Obama’s International Entrepreneur Rule provides international entrepreneurs a welcome additional visa route into the United States.

 America must continue to encourage entrepreneurs like Anson Liang, a citizen of Singapore, who lives in the Silicon Valley startup capital of Palo Alto.
 Liang has been involved in numerous startups from CoffeeTable, an award-winning app that provided digital catalogs for retailers and e-commerce to TrustLeaf, a leading solution for investors and small businesses to Ashley Chloe, one of the hottest wearable technology lines.”

 Anson Liang was able to win an EB-1-1 extraordinary ability green card but it required him to launch numerous successful operations, win national or international awards, be appointed to elite associations, obtain critical acclaim in media, make significant contributions, generate significant income, sit on panels and/or publish technical articles.

-The proposed immigration international entrepreneur rule will allow entrepreneurs from others nations in the world, like India, China, Israel and New Zealand come to the United States and work with US investors, customers, and skilled workers.
+The proposed immigration international entrepreneur rule will allow entrepreneurs from other nations in the world, like India, China, Israel and New Zealand come to the United States and work with U.S. investors, customers, and skilled workers.

 Founders Network has worked with the White House in its initiative to promote entrepreneurs in America and around the world.
 President Obama, Secretary Kerry, and numerous staff brought the 2016 Global Economic Summit to Palo Alto, California this summer.

 Holmes goes on to state, “We were excited to promote #GES2016 and sent Founders Network Immigration partner and OnlineVisas CEO Jon Velie along with founders network member Alexandra Greenhill of Vancouver to sit on an expert panel that met and exchange ideas with hundreds of entrepreneurs that came from around the world to the Summit.”